JannikHv/gydl/README.md

-# gydl
+# Gydl
-gydl (Graphical Youtube-dl) is a GUI wrapper around the already existing youtube-dl program.
+Gydl (Graphical Youtube-dl) is a GUI wrapper around the already existing youtube-dl program.

 It's developed to be a dialog'ish GUI for quick video or audio downloads without disturbances.